lcmpbll/Partner-s-Pizza-Parlor/README.md

 largePizza.pizzaCost();
 Expected Output: 19.99

-Test: "It should return a price for a large pizza with one topping as 22.99"
+Test: "It should return a price for a large pizza with one topping as 19.99"
-Code: let pizza = new Pizza('small', 16.99, ['cheese']);
+Code: let pizza = new Pizza('large', 0, ['cheese']);
 			pizza.pizzaCost();
-Expected Output: 22.99
+Expected Output: 19.99

 Test: It should return a price for a large two topping pizza as 21.99."
 Code: let largeTwoToppingPizza = new Pizza('large', 0, ['cheese', 'pepperoni'])